Hafner Autogyro and Helicopter Projects

 What the production PD 7 might have looked like based on archive drawings published in articles by Phil Butler in Air Britain's Aeromiltaria magazine in 2013.
 A much larger design than the PD 6, it had a second crewman who could operate a cannon or machine gun.
 It featured a retracting undercarriage.

-It would seem that Hafner's contribution to the development of the helicopter has been sadly underrated.
+Hafner's contribution to the development of the helicopter has been sadly underrated.
 He was the first person to combine both cyclic and collective pitch in a rotor hub and therefore do away with the need to tilt the whole rotor.
-Other designers found it possible to achieve the same effect with different designs of hub that did not impinge on Hafner's simple "Spider Web hub" design patents, but it was his innovation that had shown the way forward in helicopter design at that important presentation at the Franklin Institute in 1938.
+Other designers found it possible to achieve the same effect with different designs of hub that did not impinge on Hafner's simple "spider-web-hub" design patents, but it was his innovation that had shown the way forward in helicopter design at that important presentation at the Franklin Institute in 1938.

 The following illustrations are based on plans for the projects published in Air Britain's Aeromiltaria magazine in 2013 in articles by Phil Butler.
 All images © John Dell.

-The Hafner AR IV autogyro was to have been a small two-seater designed to be powered by a small Pobjoy Niagara III radial engine.
-I've painted it as if it was in service with the Fleet Air Arm, complete with smoke-floats mounted below the fuselage.
+The Hafner AR IV autogyro was to have been a small two-seater designed to be powered by a small Pobjoy Niagara III ⁴ radial engine.
+I've painted it as if it was in service with the Royal Navy, complete with smoke-floats mounted below the fuselage.
 However it is likely that the AR IV was only meant as a smaller-scale development prototype for the larger AR V. It would not have had the endurance for the fleet-shadower role although it might have been suitable for short-range navy gunfire direction and anti-submarine scouting.

 The Hafner PD 6 helicopter was to have had a remarkable thin fuselage that was designed to counter the torque of the rotor.
-I have painted it as if it had seen service with the Fleet Air Arm but it was likely to have only been meant as a smaller development prototype for the PD 7.
+I have painted it as if it had seen service with the Royal Navy but it was likely to have only been meant as a smaller development prototype for the PD 7.

 The PD 7 was to have been a larger two-seat design for a helicopter.
 It had the same type of thin, flat-sided fuselage to counter torque and the added refinement of a retracting undercarriage.
 It could be armed with a large cannon or machine gun fired through the side openings by the second crewman.
 I've painted it as if it had seen action in the Far East.